-Angeles Institute will provide an education to prepare students to meet their goal in a healthcare profession or healthcare education.
+The goal of Angeles Institute is to prepare students to meet their goal in a healthcare profession or education.
 A graduate from Angeles Institute will be able to enter the healthcare field as a safe and competent practitioner.
-The graduate will be able to enhance health and wellness in individuals, families, and/or communities from the dissemination of their education as well as translation of that education into practice.
-Angeles Institute offers a diploma program in Vocational Nursing.
+The graduate will be able to enhance health and wellness in individuals, families, and/or communities.